Yagisan/Sim-Settlements-City-Plans/README.md

   * Use both files.
 Discovery of recent engine bug makes the patch manadatory.
 * [Northern Exposure](https://www.nexusmods.com/fallout4/mods/29900) ( 100_collection_North.esp )
   * Use FO4Edit to clean this mod.
-  * The Observatory settlement is poorly navmeshed.
+  * The Overlook settlement is poorly navmeshed.
 Settlers may get stuck.
 * [Vault 111 Settlement](https://www.nexusmods.com/fallout4/mods/19663) ( SettlementVault111.esp )
   * Once installed this will redirect the Vault 111 entrance to a new cell.
 You will be unable to access the original Vault 111, which may break other mods.
 * [SS2 - Roadside Pines Motel](https://www.nexusmods.com/fallout4/mods/25871) ( RPHSettlement.esp )